shubh4535/Swiggy_Frontend/README.md

-# 🍔 Swiggy Clone – Frontend
+# 🍔 Swiggy-Style Restaurant App – Frontend

 A responsive food ordering frontend application inspired by Swiggy, built using **React**.
 This project consumes a live restaurant API and integrates with a custom backend for authentication.